Is there a minimum GRE and GPA?

 I did not list the correct

 department code.
 What should I do?

 We will receive the scores as long as the institution code was listed.

-USC Price only evaluates the highest composite score received.
+USC Price only evaluates the highest score from each section (verbal/quantitative) of the test received.
 You can take the test again if you are unsatisfied with your original score.
 The highest test scores will be what are used in the evaluation of your application.

 TOEFL: No lower than a total score of 100 on the Internet-based test, with no less than 20 on each of the four test components.

-TOEFL scores must be no more than two years old.
+TOEFL scores must be no more than two years old from your desired start date.
 USC only accepts the internet based versions of the exam.